1-4 Sophia University Global Features

 1-4-4 Student Exchange and the Number of Partner Institutions

-Sophia University has made a particular effort to increase the number of its partner institutions in order to foster student and academic exchange with universities abroad.
-Since AY2012 the number of partner schools had increased at the remarkable rate of 20 to 30 schools a year and the number of inbound and outbound students has shown corresponding increases recently.
+Sophia University has made effort to increase the number of its partner institutions in order to foster student and academic exchange with universities abroad.
+Since AY2012, the number of partner schools increased at the remarkable rate of 20 to 30 schools a year and the number of inbound and outbound students has shown corresponding increases recently.
 In the last five years to AY2019, there have been positive results for over 90% of the partner institutions and exchange activities, with approximately 350 to 500 inbound and outbound students being mutually exchanged annually.
-Although the number of new partner institutions has declined since AY2020 due to the spread of COVID-19, there are signs of a resurgence in AY 2022 as overseas travel and partnership activities has resumed in earnest.
+Although the number of new partner institutions has declined since AY2020 due to the spread of COVID-19, in AY 2022 as overseas travel and partnership activities has resumed in earnest, in AY 2023 these activities have almost recovered to pre-COVID-19 levels.

-By region, partner institutions have recently shown growth in Europe and Asia.
+By region, partner institutions have recently shown growth in Europe, Asia and Africa.
 In Europe, many new partner schools from German-speaking regions were established due to the Integrated Study Abroad Program instituted by the Department of German Studies in AY2015.
-Further, partner schools were actively sought out in previously untouched regions such as East and Central Europe, resulting in broader options for students seeking to study abroad.
-In addition, in AY2022 new partner institutions were established in Zimbabwe and Ukraine, both first partners in each country, as part of the efforts to promote and support relations in Africa and Ukraine respectively.
+Furthermore, new partner schools were actively sought out in particular regions such as East and Central Europe, providing more options for students seeking to study abroad.
+In AY2023, a new partner institution was established in Estonia.
+In addition, as part of the efforts to promote relations in Africa, new partner institutions were established in Congo and Kenya.
+Not only expanding the number of new partner institutions, Sophia University currently focuses on maintaining and strengthening ties with existing partner universities.

 1-4-5 International students